syncfusion-content/xamarin-docs/Xamarin/ListView/Scrolling.md

 {% endhighlight %}
 {% endtabs %}

-You can get the item elements hold by a scrollable visual container using the [GetVisualContainer](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.Control.Helpers.SfListViewHelper~GetVisualContainer.html method.
+You can get the item elements to hold by a scrollable visual container using the [GetVisualContainer](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.Control.Helpers.SfListViewHelper~GetVisualContainer.html) method.
 It is a helper method of SfListView control.

 {% tabs %}
 {% highlight c# %}